thoughtworks-jumpstart/guides/docs/backend-web-development/express-simple-server.md

 ### cURL

-Client URL
+cURL stands for Client URL.
 cURL is by default already installed in Mac OS.
-For Windows, you can download cURL separately.
+For Windows, if you have anything older than Windows 10 build 1706, you can download cURL separately.
+Else, you might already have cURL.

-You can send different HTTP requests.
+You can send different HTTP requests using cURL.

 For example, let's send a POST request to https://localhost:3000/ with a JSON message body.